 1 tbsp water

 4 large handfuls baby spinach

 - Preheat your oven to 180 C fan forced, and place the coconut oil in a medium sized oven tray.

 - While you are waiting for the oven to heat up, carefully trim off any excess fat around the chicken thigh.

 - Carefully place the chicken onto the oven tray, being mindful that the coconut oil will be hot.
 Season with salt and pepper and bake for 20 minutes or until the chicken has become golden brown in colour and is cooked through evenly.

 - To make the sauce add the nuts, garlic, lemon zest and nutritional yeast to a high powered blender.
 Blend until the mixture becomes thick and creamy.

 - If the blender is struggling, feel free to add a tablespoon or two to help move it along.

-- Now add the baby spinach and continue blending until it comes together nicely.
+- Now add the baby spinach and basil and continue blending until it comes together nicely.